andyw8/omniauth-pocket/README.md

 An OmniAuth Strategy for getpocket.com.

-This is based on [omniauth-pocket](https://github.com/leppert/omniauth-pocket) but updated for OAuth 2.
+This is based on [omniauth-pocket](https://github.com/leppert/omniauth-pocket) but updated to require omniauth >= 2.0.0 due to https://github.com/omniauth/omniauth/wiki/Resolving-CVE-2015-9284.

 ## Installation